drobotun/gostcrypto/docs/source/api/gostcipher/gostcipher.rst

 .. rubric:: **Exceptions:**

-- GOSTCipherError('iinvalid plaintext data') - in case where the plaintext data is not byte object.
+- GOSTCipherError('invalid plaintext data') - in case where the plaintext data is not byte object.

 decrypt(data)
 ~~~~~~~~~~~~~